Friend Expects Me to Cover Her Bills After Helping with Groceries - AITA?

 In a recent post on Reddit, a user shared a dilemma about helping a friend in need.
 The user, a 30-year-old female, had been supporting her friend Linda, aged 31, after Linda lost her job.

-Initially, the user assisted with groceries and small expenses to help out a dear friend going through a tough time.
-However, as time went on, Linda began expecting the user to cover a significant portion of her monthly bills.
+Initially, the user assisted with groceries and small expenses to help a dear friend going through a tough time.
+However, as time went on, Linda began to expect the user to cover a significant portion of her monthly bills.

-Some highlighted the importance of self-care and not feeling guilty for looking after one's own well-being, especially when extending help to others.
+Some highlighted the importance of self-care and emphasized that one should not feel guilty for looking after their own well-being, especially when extending help to others.
 The general consensus seemed to lean towards the user not being in the wrong for asserting boundaries and considering her own financial health in the situation with Linda.

-The discussion brings up important points about the complexities of balancing generosity with self-preservation in relationships, sparking a debate on where to draw the line when it comes to lending a helping hand.
+The discussion raises important points about the complexities of balancing generosity with self-preservation in relationships, sparking a debate on where to draw the line when it comes to lending a helping hand.

 Original Post